VuNguyen1994/Basic-Data-Structures/README.md

 ### Content:
 Linked List using struct (applicable for C)
 Linked List using class
-Binary Tree using struct (applicable for C)
-Binary Tree using class
+Binary Search Tree using struct (applicable for C) Binary Search Tree using class

 ### Note:
 ##### Linked lists are auto-sorted whenever we add another node.
 It traverses the list, looking for appropriate location and add accordingly.